 During the seasonal, 10-12 week programs, participants learn about gardening, nutrition, and how to prepare healthy food.
 Gardening also provides the opportunity for socializing and exercising.

 “I came to the farm in the spring of 2015….I took to it right away and still feel a sense of relief when I arrive.
 Horticultural Therapy became a big part of my life when I was really struggling with my mental illness.
 It gave me a purpose and a place to retreat.” —Participant, Horticultural Therapy Program

-Transportation is available from Carr Mill and locations in North Chatham to the Farm and back with advance notice.
+Transportation is available from Carr Mill to the Farm and back with advance notice.